borisbabic/hearthstone_hdt_linux/README.md

 ## Prerequisites
 ### Any distro
-- wine staging - HDT won't install if it's not a staging version.
+- wine staging - WARNING: You may need to downgrade to 5.8.
+HDT won't install if it's not a staging version.
 I assume you either need the 32bit version or the wow version (which supports both).
 Tested working on: wine-3.13 (Staging) - 5.0 (Staging)
 - winetricks - used for making the setup eaiser.
 You can manually do the steps without it, but it's easier to use.
 Tested working on: 20180603 - 20191224
 ### Arch linux
 - wine-staging